Porsche 997 years to avoid — most common problems

 As we already mentioned, the 997 is a model that proved to be quite reliable and there weren’t many driver complaints, to begin with.
 However, it’s still worth looking into the problematic model years since the car holds its value quite well, especially when it comes to the 997.2 models.

-Once again, we have to say that the 2013′ model year had some difficulties with the exhaust, but there was an official recall to deal with it.
+Once again, we have to say that the 2013 model year had some difficulties with the exhaust, but there was an official recall to deal with it.
 So, at least make sure to check if your ride has been recalled before finally making the purchase.
-Otherwise, 997.2 models are pretty solid, and the 2011-2012 model years received only a few reliability complaints.
+As for the others, we’ll be discussing a few of the best-rated years below, so let’s take a look:

 Is Porsche 997 worth buying?